-Strengths of this online cohort are a large sample size, data collection prior to infection in many participants, and data from participants infected during different variant waves; most prior studies included predominantly individuals infected with earlier variants.
-The primary limitation arises from responder bias: those with Long COVID are more likely to respond to surveys although over 1000 individuals without symptoms also responded.
+Strengths of this online cohort are a large sample size, data collection before infection in many participants, and data from participants infected during different variant waves; most prior studies predominantly included individuals infected with earlier variants.
+The primary limitation arises from responder bias: those with Long COVID are more likely to respond to surveys, although over 1000 individuals without symptoms also responded.
 This may induce bias in our estimate of Long COVID symptom prevalence but is less likely to bias ascertainment of factors associated with Long COVID.
+Those who reported Long COVID symptoms had a higher number of symptoms and a higher proportion reporting 1 or more symptoms in the 30-60 days pre-COVID, which may represent differences in survey response or true differences in prevalence of symptoms.
 The second limitation is that a subset of individuals joined the study after SARS-CoV-2 infection, limiting the ability for prospective comparisons to those who had already joined the study.
-Symptoms may be misclassified, and some may be attributable to specific medical conditions rather than Long COVID.
-We did not assess the effect of repeat

-SARS-CoV-2 infection.
-Finally, external generalizability may be limited as the study sample overrepresented those who identify as white, female, and of higher socioeconomic status.
+Symptoms may be misclassified as attributable to Long COVID: specifically, some may be attributable to specific medical conditions rather than Long COVID, and some may have been present before SARS-CoV-2 infection (as suggested by the higher proportion with symptoms on the longitudinal surveys 30-60 days pre-COVID among those who would go on to report Long COVID symptoms).
+In our primary analysis, we included a small number of individuals with unknown test type and one individual with only antibody testing, but results were similar when we limited our sample to those with PCR or antigen testing.
+We did not assess the effect of repeat SARS-CoV-2 infection.
+Finally, external generalizability may be limited because the study sample overrepresented those who identify as White, female, and of higher socioeconomic status.